Mjz86/C_colon/mcc.md

 13. lifetimes of  arguments or members and their dependancies ( the tokens and their hash in the definition of templates , lifetimes, contracts and requirements)

+14. architecture dependent version/hash ( for example , based on the amout and register priorities, the generic x86-64 win or generic  arm v7 ect....) , this can be specified  using the target qualifier

 * note :
-the abi hash of a function ( not a type)  does NOT depend on the function's  code ( the function inner scope)
+the ABI hash of a function ( not a type)  does NOT depend on the function's  code ( the function inner scope)

 - note :